 In Mali, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-People with disabilities are seen as an excluded group and are often the victims of discrimination, with little or no access to healthcare, education, social services, and employment.
+People with disabilities are seen as an excluded group and are often the victims of discrimination, with little to no access to healthcare, education, social services, and employment.

-- Food and agricultural aid distribution
+- Distribute food and agricultural aid

 Mother and Child Health